VOICE OF EXPERTS

 Retail business leaders are aware that they need to continue to sharpen their focus on the customer and on the experience offered to them.
 However, “many enterprises have still not achieved effects from digital marketing or substantial improvements in customer experiences,” found KPMG China.

 The challenge is that customer expectations about experiences are constantly being reset, thanks to new competitors and new experiences.
-At the same time, new technologies like Artificial Intelligence (AI), Machine Learning (ML), Predictive Analytics and a host of others are radically changing the way brands engage and interact with their customers.
+At the same time, new technologies like Artificial Intelligence (AI), Machine Learning (ML), Predictive Analytics are radically changing the way brands engage and interact with their customers.

 Considering the conundrum, is there a way that brands can meet customer expectations and get the experience imperative right?